-Now just imagine if this visual was an image hanging on your wall allowing you to reminisce about the beauty for a lifetime.
+Imagine if this visual was an image hanging on your wall, allowing you to reminisce about the beauty for a lifetime.

-Countless travelers head to the Hawaiian Islands for the relaxation, hiking opportunities, ocean adventures and even golf outings, but there are many that travel just to surround themselves with the beauty of nature and capture each piece of perfection with a photograph.
+Countless travelers head to the Hawaiian Islands for relaxation, hiking opportunities, ocean adventures and even golf outings.
+Still, many people travel to surround themselves with the beauty of nature and capture each piece of perfection with a photograph.

 I will touch on 5 of my favorite photo spots on the island of Kauai, in no particular order.

-As you read on, I used the town of Lihue as a reference point when finding these amazing spots since it is centrally located, but Kauai really only has one main highway, so you just have to know your North from your South and you should be good to go.
+As you read on, I used the town of Lihue as a reference point when finding these amazing spots since it is centrally located, but Kauai really only has one main highway, so you have to know your North from your South, and you should be good to go.

-Kalalau Lookout (mile marker 18) is overlooking the Kalalau Valley, which I highly recommend you checking out.
-On a clear day, the views are absolutely breathtaking.
+Kalalau Lookout (mile marker 18) overlooks the Kalalau Valley, which I highly recommend you check out.
+On a clear day, the views are breathtaking.